forgi86/jax-tutorial/README.md

 # JAX Tutorial

-This repository contains a Jupyter notebook that provides a step-by-step introduction to JAX - a high-performance numerical computing library from Google Research.
+This repository provides an introduction to JAX, a high-performance numerical computing library from Google Research.

-It is meant for researchers/practitioners that are already familiar with deep learning in another environment, most likely PyTorch, and thus do not want to waste too much time with the very basics.
+It is meant for practitioners that are already familiar with numpy and PyTorch.

 ## Contents

-- `00_from_zero_to_noob.ipynb`: An introductory tutorial notebook that covers the basics:
+- `00_from_zero_to_noob.ipynb`: An introductory tutorial notebook that covers the essentials:
   - Numpy-style array operations
   - Automatic differentiation and optimization
   - Parallel execution with vmap